-- Bake the raised dough 30 to 40 minutes until done (a clean knife blade inserted into center will emerge clean).
+- Bake the raised dough 30 to 40 minutes until done (a clean knife blade inserted into the center will emerge clean).

-- Remove the pan from the oven and cool on a cooling rack, then and remove the cake from pan.
+- Remove the pan from the oven and cool on a cooling rack, then remove the cake from pan.